Monstrous coalition

-"Monstrous coalition" (Monstruoasa coaliție) is the name that has remained in the collective consciousness of Romania to refer to the alliance between conservatives and radical liberals in order to obtain Alexandru Ioan Cuza's removal from power in 1866.
-This name was promoted in its time by press favorable to Cuza.
+"Monstrous coalition" (Monstruoasa coaliție) was the name given by pro-Alexandru Ioan Cuza journalists to the alliance between conservatives and radical liberals which forced Cuza from power in 1866.

 Background

-Although at the first analysis a coalition between the political centrists (radicals) and the political right (conservatives) seems unnatural in the context of 19th century politics of Romania, it was logical within the political context of the time: the personal authoritarian regime introduced by Cuza.
+Although at the first analysis a coalition between the political centrists (radicals) and the political right (conservatives) would seem unnatural in 19th century Romania, it was logical within the political context of the time: the personal authoritarian regime introduced by Cuza.

-Authoritarian tendencies began to be manifested by the ruler early in 1863, and the personal regime was installed after the coup of 2 May 1864.
+Authoritarian tendencies began to be manifested by the ruler early in 1863, and the personal regime was installed after the coup d'état of 2 May 1864.
 He increased his own power at the expense of other institutions.
-On 10 May, Cuza amended, through plebiscite, the Paris Convention which had hitherto functioned as a Constitution for the United Principalities, transforming it into Developing Statutes of the Paris Convention.
+On 10 May, Cuza amended, through plebiscite, the Paris Convention, which had hitherto functioned as a constitution for the United Principalities, transforming it into Developing Statutes of the Paris Convention.
 The most important change was the redistribution of state organization so that the ruler should have more powers.
 From this point, the political scene was divided into two camps: Cuzists and opposition.
-Moreover, the ruler understood to govern over political groups with trustworthy people, of moderate shades, as Mihail Kogălniceanu or Nicolae Kretzulescu.
+Moreover, the ruler govern through trustworthy moderates, such as Mihail Kogălniceanu and Nicolae Kretzulescu.

-The leaders of this coalition were the radical C. A. Rosetti, the conservative Lascăr Catargiu, and the moderate Ion Ghica.
+The leaders of this coalition were the radical C. A. Rosetti, the conservative Lascăr Catargiu and the moderate Ion Ghica.